-An upper bound of the curvature along the minimal path is introduced.
+An upper bound for the curvature along the minimal path is introduced.
 It enables a direct control over the final result by simple changes of the potential function.
 This justifies the fact that although our approach is a path integration, it also incorporates the regularization of the path like a "snake" model.
-Qualitatively, the relation between the potential and the smoothness of the result was understood and used in [22], long before the age of snakes.
+Qualitatively, the relation between the potential and the smoothness of the result was understood and used in (Fischler et al. 1981), long before the age of snakes.
 Here, we introduce a quantitative bound expressing the connection between the curvature and the generated potential.
 This bound is useful in many applications.

-Section 2 explores the relation of deformable models to the proposed solution.
-Section 3 gives a formal definition of our edge integration procedure for the shape modeling problem, and a description of two numerical methods, leading to Sethian's fast marching method.
-In Section 4, we explore the relation between the smoothing properties of our model and the potential.
-Section 5 presents an extension of our minimal path approach to find a closed boundary given a single point.
-Section 6 presents results of applying the proposed procedure to real images.
+The structure of the paper is as follows: Section 2 explores the relation of deformable models to the proposed model.
+Section 3 gives a formal definition of our edge integration procedure for the shape modeling problem, and a description of two numerical methods, leading to Sethian's Fast Marching Method.
+In Section 5, we explore the relation between the smoothing properties of our model and the potential.
+Section 6 presents an extension of our minimal path approach to find a closed boundary given a single point.
+Section 7 presents results of applying the proposed procedure to real images.

-2 Deformable Contours
+2. Deformable Contours

 The inherent difficulty in active contour models is that searching for a minimum over a non convex functional is possible only under predefined limitations that lead to the desired solution.
-One such possibility is allowing the user to specify an initial guess that is close, in some sense, to a local minimum.
+One possibility is to allow the user to specify an initial guess that is close to a local minimum.
 Starting from the user selection, like an initial given contour, a minimization scheme refines the initial guess to fit it to the given image data.
-Searching for the global minimum of the given functional does not necessarily make sense and initial and boundary conditions are important in the process of locating the desired local minimum.
-Searching for a global minimum is meaningless in the case of free end points or closed curves, since in both cases, the curve can vanish into a single point achieving a global minimum of the potential (which is then 0).
-In other cases, where some points known to be part of a contour are given as fixed end points or as a constraint for a closed curve to pass through, it is more sensible to search for a path achieving the global minimum between end points.
+The global minimum of the given functional does not necessarily make sense and initial and boundary conditions are important in the process of locating the desired local minimum.
+A global minimum is meaningless in the case of free end points or closed curves, since in both cases, the curve can vanish into a single point at a global minimum of the potential (which is then 0).
+In other cases, where some points known to be part of a contour are given as fixed end points or as a constraint for a closed curve to pass through, it is more sensible to search for the minimal path between the end points.
 Roughly speaking, we can distinguish between "good" and "bad" local minima for snakes.
-The bad local minima that we would like to avoid are those that trap the curve in some noisy or spurious non interesting areas as shown in Figure 9.
+The bad local minima that we would like to avoid are those that trap the curve in noisy areas as shown in Figure 8.
 The desired solution is usually found by active contours with an adequate initialization.
 It is also a local minimum when it has free ends, and actually each boundary in the image corresponds to such a minimum.
-However, when the curve is forced to pass through some given points along the same boundary, we may assume that the global minimum is the desired solution, since the potential will be the smallest along the path that joins the end points.
+However, when the curve is forced to pass through some given points along the same boundary, we may assume that the global minimum is the desired solution, since the potential should be the smallest along the path that joins the end points1.
 Our approach gives the global minimum path between two end points, and thereby simplifies the initialization process in this case.